BrooksLabUCSC/flair/README.md

 ## Example Files <a name="exfiles"></a>
 We have provided the following example files [here](https://people.ucsc.edu/~atang14/flair/example_files/):
 - `star.firstpass.gm12878.junctions.3.tab`, a file of splice junctions observed from short read sequencing of GM18278 that can be used in the correction step with `-j`.
-Junctions with fewer than 3 uniquely mapping reads are filtered out
+Junctions with fewer than 3 uniquely mapping reads have been filtered out
 - `promoter.gencode.v27.20.bed`, promoter regions determined from [ENCODE promoter chromatin states for GM12878](http://hgdownload.cse.ucsc.edu/goldenPath/hg18/encodeDCC/wgEncodeBroadHmm/wgEncodeBroadHmmGm12878HMM.bed.gz) and 20 bp around annotated TSS in GENCODE v27.
 Can be supplied to flair-collapse with `-p` to build the initial firstpass set with only reads with start positions falling within these regions

 Other downloads: